raysin1/Appletify/README.md

 ### Disclaimers:
 - May conflict with other extensions
-- May not work in languages besides English
+- May not work well in languages besides English

 # Transparency
 **Credit to [Ingan121](https://github.com/Ingan121/)**